 Energized by the similarities between days, years, and weather conditions, Redfern donned her raincoat, grabbed her camera, and set out to film the creek.

 During that year, Lisa was taking a break from studio work to homeschool her son.
 The Deer Creek Project took hold as a vehicle to keep her curiosity engaged and her technical skills current.

 How has the project changed over time?

 Initially, Lisa thought she’d be writing about the little creek running through many Nevada County backyards.
 How complicated could that be?
 She quickly discovered that all watersheds are connecting threads in the web of planetary life.

-After researching and writing articles for about a year, Lisa felt that she had enough substance on the website to begin approaching interviewees.
+After researching and writing articles for about a year, Lisa felt she had enough substance on the website to approach interviewees.
 Historian and Sierra College Professor Gary Noy was the first to graciously share his time and stories.